Thato-A/se_project_spots/README.md

 ### Project Description

 The Spots project is a site where users can upload their favourite images.
-Currently the projects features a user profile with the user's image, description and a grid display of photograghs.
-More features coming soon!
+The images can be enlarged and liked by the user.

 **Technologies and Techniques used**
 Semantic HTML5